viega/hatrack/README.md

 assumes there is never more than a single thread accessing the hash table at any time.

-1) The *swimcap* algorithms (*swimcap* and *swimcap2*) are multiple reader, but single writer only.
-The first, *swimcap*, cannot start reads while write operations in progress.
-However, a write operation can generally begin when read operations are in progress.  *Swimcap2* uses a global write lock to ensure a single writer, but reads are wait-free, and can always start and progress even if a writer is stalled.
+1) The algorithms *duncecap* and *swimcap* are multiple reader, but single writer only.
+The first, *duncecap*, cannot start reads while write operations in progress.
+However, a write operation can generally begin when read operations are in progress.  *Swimcap* uses a global write lock to ensure a single writer, but reads are wait-free, and can always start and progress even if a writer is stalled.

 2) *Newshat* and *ballcap* are multiple-reader, multiple-writer hash tables.
 Read operations are fully wait free, but write operations are